• Home

 Turns out, not all the credit cards were included, and they had not paid their taxes or their student loans while feeding the debt management company.

-Taxes and student loans aren’t dischargeable in bankruptcy; the credit card debt could have been discharged.
-They faithfully paid one set of creditors while they dug a deeper hole with creditors who are the Big Dogs in the debt world.
+Recent taxes and student loans aren’t dischargeable in bankruptcy; the credit card debt could have been discharged.
+Yet under the debt settlement plan, they faithfully paid one set of creditors while they dug a deeper hole with creditors who are the Big Dogs in the debt world.

 My charge to those in debt?
 Any debt solution has to deal with the total universe of your debt.
 It has to have a high probability of success, or it isn’t worth a nickel.